Future Art Exhibitions

 The comfort of being inside if and when the weather turns bad.
 And it always does...

 Bringing lots of painting supplies. (but I always forget something, Oh well..)

 Relaxation and Privacy when painting.
-(Unless your neighbor invites you to tea!)
+(Unless your neighbor invites you to tea or wine!)